Eslam-Alameldin/Eslam-Alameldin/README.md

 ## Experience
 - Backend Developer at Treesal for IT Services and Consulting (Apr 2023 – Present)
+  - Architect, develop, test, and deploy robust backend solutions using Node.js and Express.js
+  - Design and optimize database schemas, queries for efficient data storage and retrieval.
+Working with relational databases and NoSQL databases.
+  - Design and implement RESTful APIs to enable seamless communication between frontend interfaces and backend systems.
+Ensure API security, authentication, and authorization mechanisms are implemented effectively.
+  -  Create comprehensive technical documentation for APIs using Swagger and Provide technical support to frontend developers and troubleshoot issues related to backend functionality.
+  -  Utilize version control systems (Git) to manage codebase changes and collaborate effectively with team members.
+Participate in code reviews, provide constructive feedback, and maintain code quality and consistency.

 - Coding AI data collection and prompt/response improvement at Scale Ai through Remotasks Platform  (Sep 2023 – Nov 2023)
   -  contributed to the development of chatbots targeted at helping programmers.
 I worked with both general and domain-specific prompts.
 My workflow consisted of a subset of the following:
       - Data creation (novel and authentic)